detomon/bliplay/SYNTAX.md

 e:ps
 ```

-If the effect is disable before the panning value has reached its new value, the panning value jumps to the target value.
+If the effect is disabled before the panning value has reached its new value, the panning value jumps to the target value.

 ### Portamento Effect `e:pr`